Knaackee/knaackee/README.md

 [⬇️ Download CV](https://raw.githubusercontent.com/knaackee/knaackee/master/cv_dknaack.pdf) |
 [🌍 Deutsch](https://github.com/Knaackee/knaackee/blob/master/README_DE.md)

-Throughout my career, I've had the opportunity to work with a diverse array of languages, tools, and services.
-My passion for technology and problem-solving has driven me to continually adapt and evolve in the ever-changing landscape of software development.
+Throughout my career spanning over 20 years, I have worked with various programming languages, tools, and services.
+My passion for technology motivates me to continually evolve.
+Clients appreciate my ability to integrate new technologies and provide solutions that often exceed their goals.

-I often get referred by my customers, who appreciate my ability to understand and integrate new technologies, delivering solutions that not only meet but frequently exceed their project objectives.
+Even after many years of experience in this field and countless projects, my enthusiasm for software development has not diminished; it remains as vibrant as on the first day.

 ## Experience & Skills
 ### +20yrs of professional experience